-The “smart tank” system developed by Peshkin and his colleagues for automating data collection of Daphnia lifespan data is the subject of a recent preprint, which has been submitted for peer review.
+The “smart tank” system developed by Peshkin and his colleagues for automating data collection of Daphnia lifespan data is the subject of a recent paper in the journal Aging Cell.
 The goal of this project is to address the “very confusing” information that Peshkin says currently exists when it comes to researching data on drugs’ impact on lifespan.

 “If you try to find out what caffeine does to lifespan, for example, you’ll find that basically anything could happen, because, one paper reports that caffeine at a certain concentration prolongs lifespan, and another paper reports that it shortens lifespan at the same concentration.
 So it’s extremely difficult to compare the results of lifespan experiments across papers, across model organisms, and across different labs.
 And this is the whole point of using Daphnia as a platform – in exactly the same uniform condition, you can repeat and have the same comparable results across thousands of drugs, in different concentrations.”